Gal Oya Lodge

 East Coast, Sri Lanka

-Gal Oya Lodge is located in Gal Oya National Park on Sri Lanka's central east coast, to the east of the hill country.
+Gal Oya Lodge is located close to Gal Oya National Park on Sri Lanka's central east coast, to the east of the hill country.

 When to go